tjazerzen/sol-sniper-bot/README.md

 The bot implements two strategies:

-- Buy new tokens and sell them after a specified gain percentage.
+- Buy new tokens and sell them after two different gain percentages.
 - Buy new tokens and sell them after a specified delay.

 ## Setup